FastWARC (Python)

 body = record.reader.read(1024)

-# Consume and return the remaining record bytes
+# Read the remaining record bytes

 body += record.reader.read()

-# Or: Consume rest of stream without allocating a buffer for it (i.e., skip over)
+# Or: consume rest of stream without allocating a buffer for it (i.e., skip over)

 record.reader.consume()

-will then start at the beginning of the HTTP header block instead of the HTTP body.
-You can parse HTTP headers later on a per-record basis by calling record.parse_http()
+HTTP request and response records are parsed automatically for convenience.
+If not needed (or wanted), you can disable this behaviour by passing parse_http=False to the ArchiveIterator constructor to avoid unnecessary processing. record.reader will then start at the beginning of the HTTP header block instead of the HTTP body.
+You can parse HTTP headers later on a per-record basis by calling record.parse_http() as long as the WarcRecordPayloadReader hasn’t been consumed at that point.

 Verifying Record Digests